 Virginia Beach WIC Program actively promotes breastfeeding.

-- Peer Counselors are available at each WIC site to provide support and information to pregnant and breastfeeding clients.
+- Breastfeeding Peer Counselors are available at each WIC site to provide support and information to breastfeeding participants.

 - Breastfeeding Classes are held monthly at each site.

 - Exclusively Breastfeeding moms on WIC also receive an extra bonus of additional fruits, vegetables, cheese, beans, fish and whole grains on their WIC food benefits.

 The Virginia WIC Program eWIC card will be replacing with the paper food instruments (vouchers).